plandem/angular-rbac/README.md

 function checkAccess(authItems)

 /**
 * Put AuthItem in queue for checking of permission.
 Can be used from directives.
-Checking will be delayed till next $digest.
+* Checking will be delayed till next $digest.
 * @param {string} authItem - AuthItem to check for permission */ function enqueueChecking(authItem)

 /**
 * Return current state of permission for AuthItem.
-Don't use it directly, used at watch function inside of directive
 * @param {string} authItem - AuthItem to get
 * @returns {(boolean|undefined)}
 */
 function allow(authItem)

 /**
 * Grant permission for AuthItem.
-That's only local operation, that can be used after some special tasks at client-side.
+That's only local operation, that can be used after
+* some special tasks at client-side.
 No any server processing.
 * @param {string} authItem - AuhItem to grant permission */ function grant(authItem)

 /**
 * Revoke permission for AuthItem.
-That's only local operation, that can be used after some special tasks at client-side.
+That's only local operation, that can be used after
+* some special tasks at client-side.
 No any server processing.
 * @param {string} authItem - AuthItem to revoke permission */ function revoke(authItem)